 Have an option pool from the beginning

-This is the first step when you’re thinking about equity compensation.
-An option pool sets aside a chunk of equity for employees that helps evenly spread out the stock dilution of each shareholder’s ownership as the company grows.
+This is the first step when you’re thinking about equity compensation in a startup.
+An option pool sets aside a chunk of equity for employees that helps evenly spread out the share dilution of each shareholder’s ownership as the company grows.
 Employers typically reserve 13% to 20% of equity for their employee option pool.
 Every company has different cash and talent requirements, which explains the large percentage range.

 Think about salary and equity together